-- 13.3.1.
-Ofgem encourages Developers to consider Bidder comments relating to the Transfer Agreement to anticipate potential issues that may arise later in the process. - 13.3.2.
-To deliver the most competitive tender process possible, Ofgem expects Developers to have developed the Transfer Agreement such that it is suitable to be shared with Bidders at the PQ Stage once Bidders have signed the necessary Confidentiality Agreement and satisfactory confirmation in respect of conflicts of interest. - 13.3.3.
-Ofgem will evaluate the Submissions for the Transfer Agreement in accordance with the criteria published in the PQ Document.
+- 13.13 Ofgem encourages Developers to consider Bidder comments relating to the Transfer Agreement to anticipate potential issues that may arise later in the process. - 13.14 To deliver the most competitive tender process possible, Ofgem expects Developers to have developed the Transfer Agreement such that it is suitable to be shared with Bidders at the PQ Stage or EPQ Stage, as applicable, once Bidders have signed the necessary Confidentiality Agreement and satisfactory

-13.4.
+- confirmation in respect of conflicts of interest including where Bidder intends to also, or only, participate in any additional EPQ Stage. - 13.15 Ofgem will evaluate the Submissions for the Transfer Agreement in accordance with the criteria published in the PQ Document or EPQ Document, as applicable.

 ITT Stage